 - Stay up to date on vaccines.
 Your dog can encounter viruses and parasites at the park.
-Check with your vet to confirm he’s current on vaccines like rabies and distemper/parvo.
-Ask your vet what other vaccines they might recommend.
+Check with your veterinarian to confirm he’s current on vaccines like rabies and distemper/parvo.
+Also ask your veterinarian what other vaccines they might need.

 - Protect against fleas and ticks.
 Ticks can lurk in the grass and bushes.
-Dogs and wildlife that come to the park can spread fleas and ticks .
+Dogs and wildlife that come to the park can spread fleas and ticks.
 The best protection for your pet is to keep them up to date on flea and tick control.
-Ask your vet for recommendations.
+Ask your veterinarian for recommendations.

 - Total recall – Make sure you have total control over your dog.
 Practice calling your dog to make sure he will listen to you at all times.
 This will be important if he gets into a scuffle.

 - Don’t bring your puppy to the park until they are fully vaccinated.